Aeroluna/LunaCoopMod/README.md

   - Advantage: Hatcheries, Lairs, and Hives can create a Symbiote on a friendly unit.
   - Disadvantage: Leviathans and Brutalisks no longer start with a Symbiote.
 Symbiotes now cost resources and supply.

 Ever wonder how cool it would be to slap a Symbiote on Dehaka?
 Should create interesting combinations with your ally.
 Each Symbiote is now very expensive in return.
-Highly effective with commanders who have few but important units such as hero commanders.
+OP with commanders who have few but important units such as hero commanders.

 - Added Spike Burst ability to Symbiote.
   - Deals 50 damage to nearby enemies every 10 seconds.